tarantula11/4090/README.md

 ### Included sample script

-This repository ships with a prewritten **TERMINATOR T-2045** storyboard under `scripts/`.
+This repository ships with a prewritten **TERMINATOR T-2045** storyboard under `scripts/` (cover + pages 1–20).
 You can use it as-is to generate panels or as a template for your own `.txt` files.